 Cher headlined Sydney Gay and Lesbian Mardi Gras party

 Cher headlined the Sydney Gay and Lesbian Mardi Gras afterparty, but she made an appearance on the parade route where she took the controversial selfie with Turnbull that he posted on Twitter.

 “Welcome to Sydney, Cher!
 Lucy and I and all your fans are thrilled to be with you at the 40th Mardi Gras and first since Australia achieved marriage equality,” he wrote.

-The singer received a number of messages from fans on Twitter who put the blame on the Prime Minister for the abuse the LGBTIQ community endured during the same-sex marriage postal survey last year.
+The singer received a number of messages from fans on Twitter.
+They put the blame on Turnbull for the abuse the LGBTIQ community endured during the same-sex marriage postal survey last year.

 “Don’t believe him Cher.
 He cleared the way for horrible people to denigrate, slander and inflict slurs and violence on our LGBTI community through a wasteful plebicite, when all he had to do was make the change,” one person wrote.

 “He ensured LGBTIQ people were taunted and abused for months last year,” another wrote.